A2 Hosting vs SiteGround: which shared hosting provider is better?

 Generally, I recommend starting with GrowBig.
 20GB storage can host 2 large or 4 smaller sites – enough to get started.
 Meanwhile, the performance will definitely beat the competition

 To sum it up real quick, both A2 Hosting and SiteGround “play” in the same price category.
 They are slightly more premium options that deliver quality hosting solutions to businesses.
+However, looking at the price alone, A2 Hosting is the cheaper solution.

 Hosting management: ease of use